 Please visit the GSAS Application Resource Center for up-to-date application instructions, requirements and deadlines.

 Does the IFS provide funding to M.A. students?

 Whom should I ask for recommendation letters?
-What kind of recommendation letters is most effective/useful?
+What kind of recommendation letter is most effective/useful?

 Letters from professors or advisors with whom an applicant has studied are most useful to the admissions committee.
 If you are unable to provide letters from three academic references, professional references from people who can discuss your abilities as a researcher or writer are acceptable.
 We do not recommend character references from friends, family, or religious advisors.

 How should I apply?